pkgacek/mitime/README.md

 Create a new Google App Script project by visiting: https://script.google.com/home/start and clicking `+ Create new Project`, then copy the content of `Code.js` to your project.
 Finally, run the script.

-You can always use original script located in `src/index.js`.
+You can always use original script that is located in `src/index.js`.

 It will: